Here are the build instructions for the Muffsy Hifi Dual Power Supply v3.

 These two capacitors must be mounted the right way around.
 The white band (the negative side of the capacitors) are pointed upwards on the board.
 See the pictures below for reference.

 The board has three voltage regulators.
 One for +15V, one for -15V and a third one for +15V AUX power.
+They are three different models, make sure you identify them as LM317, LM337 and LM7815.

 It's important to get both the placement and the orientation of the voltage regulators correct, so there's two pictures from different angles.